ooker777/docs-1/docs/en/Obsidian/useful plugins.md

 	- [Markdown Attribute](https://github.com/valentine195/obsidian-markdown-attributes)
 	- [Contextual Typography](https://github.com/mgmeyers/obsidian-contextual-typography)

+> [!warning] Some presentation here may not be up to date.

 ## Metacopy

 Using [metacopy](https://github.com/Lisandra-dev/obsidian-metacopy) you can quickly copy a link to a shared page, without using this option (so, yes, the script does not edit your source file !).
 To create a link, you need to configure :
  1. `category` in `key`